mrjamiebowman/Hangfire.JobManagement/README.md

 A simple dashboard to extend Hangfire's dashboard.

 ## Instructions
-Install a package from Nuget.
+Install a package from NuGet.
 ```
 Install-Package Hangfire.JobManagement
 ```